 All monetary transactions are handled through the business office.
 Payment for all bills, including tuition, assessed fees and room and board, is due and payable on or before registration day for each semester.
-Students with any outstanding bills will not be able to receive grades, transcripts, or diplomas.

 CHECK CASHING

 Students may cash checks at a local bank if an account exists with that bank or another affiliation (branch) in some other locality.
 It is recommended that in order to ensure a check will be cashed; an account should be opened in a local area bank.